 Of American origin, Joseph Rowe studied philosophy of religion, transpersonal psychology, and classical guitar.
 He also studied classical Middle Eastern oud with Hamza El Din, a master whose unique marriage of voice and oud, and of Nubian and Arab influences, was one of the pioneers of what is now called "world music."
 Joseph performed several times onstage with Hamza, notably in a concert with the Grateful Dead in San Francisco.
 (Follow this link for a personal memoir of Hamza El Din) He also concertized extensively with other Arab, Persian, and African musicians, as well as with medieval groups.
-During extensive travels in Africa, he learned and performed with musicians from the Congo (drums, flute), and with Mideastern dervishes (percussion, voice, oud), as well as with Afro-Brazilian percussionists and healers.
+During extensive travels in Africa, he learned and performed with musicians from the Congo (drums, flute), and with Middle Eastern dervishes (percussion, voice, oud), as well as with Afro-Brazilian percussionists and healers.

 During the 1980's he worked as a radio producer for National Public Radio stations, and was among the first designers of programs combining classical, jazz, world, and new music, and interspersed with cultural and public affairs interviews.

-He now lives in Paris, where he has turned more and more to music and theater, working as musician, writer, composer, and actor.
+He then lived in Paris, where he turned more and more to music and theater, working as musician, writer, composer, and actor.
 Besides his extensive work with Catherine Braslavsky, he has collaborated with Marc Zammit at the Théâtre Molière in Paris, and with Alain Kremski and Michael Lonsdale at the Cluny Museum (Paris Festival of Sacred Art).
 He has composed music for a number of theater pieces by authors such as Samuel Beckett, T.S.
 Eliot, Jean Giono, and Roland Dubillard.
 He has also composed and recorded music for French television and documentary films.
-A writer and storyteller, he writes texts for theatrical performance pieces with music.
+A writer and storyteller, he wrote texts for theatrical performance pieces with music.
 He has published a number of short stories, poetry, book reviews, and magazine articles.